 For more information on whether you need decking oil or stain, read our blog post here.

 Alternatively, using a protective sheet to shield your deck from the winter weather will also help.
 Don’t forget to remove the cover on sunny days to help the wood breathe and avoid any build-up of condensation.

 Throughout the colder months, it’s important to ensure that your outdoor decking remains a safe place to use after the impact of winter weather.

-Ice, snow or rainwater can make the wood slippery and a hazardous spot to walk across.
+Ice, snow or rainwater can make the wood a hazardous spot to walk across.
 But how do you stop decking being slippery?

 Stay away from using rock salts to de-ice your decking.
 Although rock salts are cheap and readily available, they will dry out the moisture and deteriorate the wood.

 If your deck has been water-sealed, applying a mild de-icing salt will help tackle snowfall through the winter.
 Always make sure to check the product label, as some products may be harmful to pets.

 If your decking is looking a little worse for wear this winter, it may be time to consider a bit of a restoration project.

 First things first, identify the root of any issues and check your decking for any signs of damage.